ChristianOellers/ChristianOellers/README-HIRE.md

 ## Q+A

+### What clients & projects do you work with?

-Please refer to the [FAQ section](https://www.codeconut.io/faq) of my company, which describes it in greater detail.
+Please refer to the FAQ section of [Codeconut Ltd.](https://www.codeconut.io), which answers questions about clients, projects, team settings.

-You'll find answers about clients I take, team and workflow experience and work ethics and philosophies.
+### What can you tell us about yourself?

+See the [README](README.md) for anything regarding development.
+Check LinkedIn for my background and CV-ish details.
+Or get in touch directly and ask me anything else :)

 <br>